mohammadafthab-Affu/DAA-LAB/README.md

 The program demonstrates that Binary Search is much faster than Linear Search for large sorted arrays because it repeatedly divides the search space in half.
 It highlights the importance of choosing an efficient search algorithm to improve performance.
 #
+# PRACTICAL-3
+# Summary

+Heap Sort is an efficient comparison-based sorting algorithm that uses a Max Heap to sort elements.
+It first converts the given array into a Max Heap, where the largest element is placed at the root.
+The algorithm then repeatedly swaps the root with the last unsorted element, reduces the heap size, and restores the Max Heap property.
+This process continues until the entire array is sorted in ascending order.

+# Conclusion

+Heap Sort is a reliable and efficient sorting algorithm with a time complexity of O(n log n) in the best, average, and worst cases.
+It sorts the array in-place, requiring only O(1) extra space.
+Because of its consistent performance and low memory usage, Heap Sort is well suited for applications where predictable execution time and efficient memory utilization are important.
+#